mahamud751/SR-BIKES/README.md

 ## Our Target---
-* Quality bikes at several price points.
+* Quality bikes at several price point.

 * Your market research might indicate that there is a gap in the market that your shop can fill.

-* You'll want to make sure that plenty of customers will choose your shop rather than one of your competitors.
+* You will want to make sure that plenty of customers will choose your shop rather than one of your competitors.

 * Are easily reached with advertising, such as outdoor displays on main street next to campus.